 See a doctor immediately if you feel severe chest pain or and pressure.
 Chest pain along with pain in arm or jaw or difficulty breathing could be a sign of heart attack, so seek medical care right away.

-Heartburn occurs due to acid reflux where some stomach contents are forced back to esophagus resulting in burning pain in the lower chest.
+Heartburn occurs due to acid reflux where some stomach contents are forced back to the esophagus resulting in a burning pain in the lower chest.

 The condition called gastroesophageal reflux (GERD) where continuous reflux happens more than twice a week.
 Heartburn could be a symptom of gastroesophageal reflux disease.
 The esophagus is the pathway of food from the mouth to the stomach.

 What kind of food can cause heartburn?

 Some foods and drinks become the cause of acid reflux but condition varies from person to person.
 Here are some foods and drinks listed below.

 Heartburn can be dangerous and continuous heartburn can severely damage your esophagus.
 See a doctor if you feel frequent heartburn.
 Here are some natural ways to avoid normal heartburn.